QuentinRa/blog.quentinra.dev/cybersecurity/random/crack_password/index.md

 ```
 </div><div>

-If you found the password, you can unrar your rar with
+If you found the password, you can unrar your RAR with

 ```bash
 $ unrar x hello.rar